Schools of Jurisprudence

 • Rosco Pound

 The current school concentrates on the utilitarian aspect of law rather than its philosophical essence.
-This school of thinking sees the law as a social structure that is in harmony with the orders and has a direct impact on society.
+This school of thought sees the law as a social structure that is in harmony with the orders and has a direct impact on society.
 The historical school responded to the final independence of the nineteenth century by emphasising the Volkegeist spirit of the general populace, proving that legislation and the social situation in which it is created are inextricably linked.
 Before the nineteenth century, the state was not concerned with people's well-being, welfare, or training.
 With the start of the nineteenth century, the state became more concerned with a wide range of concerns, including almost every aspect of life and welfare, as a result of the negative impact of a free economy and free business.
 This implied guidance through the law, requiring legal theory to straighten itself to judge social miracles.

 Analytical School